-Nia Critical datail Applicability No Critical detail Oil tanker Bulk carrier 1 Welded lower hopper knuckle connection (intersection of hopper sloping plate, inner bottom plate, longitudinal girder, floor and transverse web) at the most critical frame location.
+No Applicability NO Citical detail Oil tanker Bulk carrier 1 Welded lower hopper knuckle connection (intersection of hopper sloping plate, inner bottom plate, longitudinal girder, floor and transverse web) at the most critical frame location.
 (1) One cargo tank (4) Ballast hold 2 Radiused lower hopper knuckle connection (intersection of knuckled inner bottom plate, longitudinal girder, floor and transverse web) at the most critical frame location.
 (1) One cargo tank (4) Ballast hold 3 Welded upper knuckle connection (intersection of hopper sloping plate, inner hull longitudinal bulkhead, transverse web and side stringer) where the angle between hopper plate and inner hull longitudinal bulkhead is less than 130 deg, at the most critical frame location.
 (1) One cargo tank (4) Ballast hold of double side bulk carrier 4 Connections of transverse bulkhead lower stools to the inner bottom plating in way of double bottom girders.
-(2)(3) One cargo tank (4) Ballast hold 5 Upper side frame bracket toe in case of flat bottom of top wing tank.
-(1) N/A FA hold (4), EA hold (4) and ballast hold of single skin bulk carrier 6 Deck plating and longitudinal hatch coaming end bracket toe.
-N/A Two aftermost holds, midship hold and two foremost holds (1) The most critical frame position is generally, but not necessarily, located bulkhead is fitted, this is generally located closest to the mid length between veen the swash bulkhead a nd the oil-tight bulkhead.
+(2) (3) One cargo tank (4) Ballast hold 5 Upper side frame bracket toe in case of flat bottom of top wing tank.
+(1) N/A FA hold (4) , EA hold (4) and ballast hold of single skin bulk carrier 6 Deck plating and longitudinal hatch coaming end bracket toe.
+N/A Two aftermost holds, midship hold and two foremost holds (1) The most critical frame position is generally, but not necessarily, located closest to the mid length of the hold.
+Where a swash bulkhead is fitted, this is generally located closest to the mid length between the swash bulkhead and the oil-tight bulkhead.
 (2) Stool connections at each end of the hold are to be checked unless these are symmetrical about mid-hold.
 (3) Position at the mid breadth location of the largest hold.
+(4) Cargo hold located closest to the midship.